-Today, there are lots of staffing recruiters and employment agencies that work exclusively to help you find the best talent for your business.
+Today, there are lots of staffing recruiters and employment agencies out there.
+They work exclusively to help you find the best talent for your business.
 And some of these employment agencies are extremely specialized, well-connected, and successful.
-Executive search firms, for example, are experts at placing qualified executives in relevant, high-paying positions, while many other professional search firms can successfully place high-quality candidates in jobs that match their skills, interests, goals, and pay (check out the top 500 recruiting firms in America here).
+Executive search firms, for example, are experts at placing qualified executives in relevant, high-paying positions.
+While many other professional search firms can successfully place high-quality candidates in jobs that match their skills, interests, goals, and pay (check out the top 500 recruiting firms in America here).

-That said, results can definitely vary here as well, and many recruiters and headhunters have developed a pretty bad reputation for taking candidates’ and business’ money without understanding their needs or producing meaningful results.
+That said, results can definitely vary here as well.
+Many recruiters and headhunters have developed a pretty bad reputation for taking candidates’ and business’ money without understanding their needs or producing meaningful results.

-With that in mind, make sure that you do your homework and choose an established recruiter or agency that follows best practices and has the background and feedback to establish them as an expert.
+With that in mind, make sure that you do your homework and choose an established recruiter or agency that follows best practices.
+Make sure they have the background and feedback to establish them as an expert.

 Job Marketplace Platforms

 When you’re looking for the perfect candidates, many search options – including LinkedIn or word-of-mouth recommendations – just don’t feel sustainable because they take a long time, require a huge amount of manual of effort, and simply don’t produce a high quantity of results to scale.

 Job marketplace platforms – like Hired.com, Bountyjobs.com, Recruiterly.com, Recruiter.com, and Goscoutgo.com – aim to fix this problem.
 They streamline the process by either pairing companies with the right recruiters and agencies or pairing job seekers with the right positions for them.

 It’s like a dating app for the job seeking world. – The concept really works, requiring less footwork, less guesswork, and fewer hiccups along the way.